Cray-HPE/docs-csm/operations/validate_csm_health.md

 comparison needs to be done to see that what is specified in SLS (focusing on BMC components and Redfish endpoints) are present in HSM.

-Execute the `verify_hsm_discovery.py` script on a Kubernetes master or worker NCN:
+To perform this comparison execute the `verify_hsm_discovery.py` script on a Kubernetes master or worker NCN.
+The result is pass/fail (returns 0 or non-zero):

 ```
 ncn# /opt/cray/csm/scripts/hms_verification/verify_hsm_discovery.py
 ```